 - If you need a CT scan and you weigh less than 180 pounds, your doctor may be able to decrease the radiation dose.
 Ask them to do so.

+If you are going ahead with the test, make it count!
+Get the best.
+Always get your imaging at the best managed, most up-to-date, and reputable centers in your area.
 Lack of standardization is a problem with imaging testing.
 Some studies have shown dramatic differences in the doses of radiation given for the same test at various centers.
 Radiation exposure and equipment performance are crucial.

 Start with your doctor’s recommendations but do not stop there.
 Call the imaging centers and ask questions before scheduling your appointment.
 Ask them things like this:

 - How often are the machines checked by a qualified medical physicist?
-At minimum, an annual equipment examination by a qualified medical physicist should be performed.
+At a minimum, an annual equipment examination by a qualified medical physicist should be performed.

 - Do they have newer machines that carry less radiation?